mit-submit/submit-users-guide/source/working.rst

 Be aware of your own data
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-You are given storage spaces on submit that you are in charge of.
+You are given storage spaces on SubMIT that you are in charge of.
 Make sure to keep these areas clean and remove data that is no longer needed.
-Keep in mind that the hadoop storage is scratch for submit users.
+Keep in mind that the hadoop storage is scratch for SubMIT users.

 Software environments
 ~~~~~~~~~~~~~~~~~~~~~

-Submit provides several tools in order to help you set up and configure your software environments to suit your needs.
+SubMIT provides several tools in order to help you set up and configure your software environments to suit your needs.
 If possible, it is better to set up your environments through these tools rather than installing things on your own.
 There is a section later in this guide describing some of these tools.